10A NCAC 09 .2703 Criminal History Record check requirements for child care providers

 (5) the evidence of rehabilitation;

-(7) the age of the child care provider at the time of occurrence.
+(7) the age of the child care provider at the time of occurrence; and

-(c) If the child care provider is a firm, partnership, association, or corporation, the chief executive officer or other person serving in like capacity or a person designated by the chief executive officer as responsible for the operation of the facility, shall complete the criminal history record check as specified in Paragraph (a) of this Rule.
+(c) If the owner of a child care license is a firm, partnership, association, or corporation, the chief executive officer or other person serving in like capacity or a person designated by the chief executive officer as responsible for the operation of the facility, shall complete the criminal history record check as specified in Paragraph (a) of this Rule.

 (d) If a Letter of Intent to Operate pursuant to G.S.
 110-106 is submitted to the Division, the person signing the Letter of Intent shall submit all forms as required in Paragraph (a) of this Rule.

-(e) Child care providers shall have a valid qualification letter prior to employment or living in the family child care home, and the qualification letter shall be kept on file at the facility for review by representatives of the Division.
+(e) Child care providers, as defined in G.S.
+110-90.2(a), shall have a valid qualification letter prior to employment or living in a child care facility and the qualification letter shall be kept on file at the facility for review by representatives of the Division.

-(f) Provisional child care providers may be employed at a child care facility or reside in a family child care home, nonlicensed home, or child care center in a residence and shall be counted in staff/child ratio.
-Provisional child care providers shall be supervised at all times by an individual who received a qualifying result on a criminal background check within the past three years and may not be left alone with children.
-Owners found to be in violation of this Paragraph may be issued an administrative action up to and including revocation of their child care license or notice of compliance in accordance with Section .2200 of this Chapter.
+(f) Provisional child care providers are eligible for employment at a child care facility and are eligible to reside in a family child care home, nonlicensed home, or child care center in a residence and shall be counted in staff/child ratio.
+Provisional child care providers shall be supervised at all times by an individual who received a qualifying result on a criminal background check within the past five years and may not be left alone with children.
+Child care facilities found to be in violation of this Paragraph may be issued an administrative action up to and including revocation of their child care license or notice of compliance in accordance with Section .2200 of this Chapter.

-(g) Within five days of applying for provisional status through the Division's online portal, the applicant shall complete and submit any documents specific to their former state(s) of residence that are necessary to complete the out-of-state portion of their background check.
-The applicant shall also certify in writing within five days to the Division that they have made the required requests.
+(g) When applying for provisional status, the applicant shall complete and submit any documents specific to their former state(s) of residence that are necessary to complete the out-of-state portion of their background check.
 When requested by the Division, the applicant shall submit a copy and proof of submission of the documents necessary to complete the out-of-state portion of their background check.
 The Division shall provide to the applicant the necessary information to make these requests, if applicable.

-(h) After six months, the Division shall issue a qualification letter to a provisional child care provider if the Division does not receive a response to its request for the state sex offender registry check, the state abuse and neglect registry, or the state criminal history check from the state or states in which the provisional provider currently resides or has resided at any time during the five years prior to submitting documents for a criminal history check.
-However, nothing in this Rule shall prevent the Division from disqualifying a provisional child care provider at a later date based upon failure to comply with the requirements of Paragraph (g) of this Rule or if information is received from any other state after six months have elapsed.
+(h) Within 45 days of issuing a provisional status to an applicant, the Division shall issue a qualification letter to a provisional child care provider if no criminal background check results that would disqualify the applicant are returned or if there is no response to the applicant's or the Division's request for the state sex offender registry check, the state abuse and neglect registry, or the state criminal history check from the state or states in which the provisional provider currently resides or has resided at any time during the preceding five years.

-(i) Child care providers found to be disqualified shall not be eligible for employment in child care until a qualification letter has been issued by the Division.
+(i) Child care providers found to be disqualified pursuant to G.S.
+110-90.2, G.S.
+110-105.6, or 10A NCAC 09 .2703 by the Division shall not be eligible for employment in child care until a qualification letter has been issued by the Division.

-(k) Disqualification of a child care provider living in a family child care home or a center located in a residence shall be grounds for issuance of a summary suspension of the license in accordance with 10A NCAC 09 .2213.
+(k) Disqualification of a child care provider living in a child care facility shall be grounds for issuance of a summary suspension of the license in accordance with 10A NCAC 09 .2213.

 (m) Operators, as defined by G.S.
 110-86(7), shall include the criminal history mandatory reporting requirement in all new employee orientation information.
-All child care providers and household members who have incurred any pending charges, indictments, or convictions (other than minor traffic offenses) since the last qualification letter was issued by the Division shall notify the operator of such charges within five business days or before returning to work, whichever comes first.
+All child care providers, as defined in G.S.
+110-90.2(a)(2), who have incurred any pending charges, indictments, or convictions (other than minor traffic offenses) since the last qualification letter was issued by the Division shall notify the operator of such charges within five business days or before returning to work, whichever comes first.
 The operator shall notify the Division of any such pending charges, indictments, or convictions within one business day of being notified.

-(n) The qualification letter shall be valid for a maximum of three years from the date of issuance.
+(n) The qualification letter shall be valid for a maximum of five years from the date of issuance.

 (o) Prior to the expiration date of the qualification letter, the child care provider shall complete and submit the forms listed in Paragraph (a) of this Rule.

-(p) After a child care provider has been qualified, the Division shall complete a new criminal history record check if the Division of Child Development and Early Education conducts an investigation involving alleged criminal activity by the child care provider.
+(p) After a child care provider has been qualified, the Division shall complete a new criminal history record check if the Division of Child Development and Early Education conducts an investigation in accordance with G.S.
+110-90.2, G.S.
+110-105.3, or 10A NCAC 09 .0201 involving alleged criminal activity by the child care provider.

-(r) Child care operators shall notify the Division of all new child care providers who are hired or have moved into the home or center located with a residence within five business days by submitting the form provided by the Division.
+(r) Operators shall notify the Division of all new child care providers, as defined in G.S.
+110-90.2(a)(2), who are hired or have moved into the child care facility within five business days.

 History Note: Authority G.S.
 110-85; 110-86(7); 110-90.2; 110-106; 114-19.5; 143B-168.3;